 Fungicide Resistance and Management of Frogeye Leaf Spot of Soybean in Nebraska

-FLS is a foliar disease of soybean, although seeds, pods, and stems can also be infected (fig 2,3) .
-The spots are circular in shape with a size ranging from 1 to 5 mm.
+FLS is a foliar disease of soybean caused by a fungal pathogen, Cercospora sojina (Figure 2).
+However, seeds, pods and stems can also be infected (Figure 3) .
+The spots are circular in shape with a size ranging from 1/32 to 1/4 inch.
 Initially, they appear as dark water-soaked spots, but later appear brown in color with reddish-purple margins.
 Younger leaves in the upper canopy are more susceptible than older fully expanded leaves .
-Infection can occur at any time during soybean growth and development, but is more common after flowering .
+Infection can occur at any time during soybean growth and development but is more common after flowering .

-Symptoms may look similar to those of Phyllosticta Leaf Spot, caused by the fungus Pleosphaerulina sojicola (or Phyllosticta sojicola).
-Lesions of Phyllosticta Leaf Spot appear tan or gray with a dark margin and can vary in shape as circular or oval (Figure 4).
-Mature lesions may have black specks (fungal reproductive structures) visible in the center (Figure 5), in contrast to lesions of Frogeye Leaf Spot .
-For more information, see the related article from the Crop Protection Network on Phyllosticta Leaf Spot.
+Symptoms may look like those of Phyllosticta leaf spot, caused by the fungus Pleosphaerulina sojicola (or Phyllosticta sojicola).
+Lesions of Phyllosticta leaf spot appear tan or gray with a dark margin and can vary in shape as circular or oval (Figure 4).
+Mature Phyllosticta lesions may have black specks (fungal reproductive structures) visible in the center (Figure 5), in contrast to lesions of frogeye leaf spot .
+For more information, see the related article from the Crop Protection Network on Phyllosticta leaf spot.

 An Integrated Disease Management Plan

 Pre-planting or Field Related Decisions